 - Classic Guacamole

 - Homemade Salsa Recipe

 - Mexican Street Corn Salad

 If you make this recipe, I would be honored and love for you to take the time to leave a star rating and comment!
 I spend hours developing and testing these recipes, and always love to hear feedback and user experience!

 - 2 tbsp Taco Seasoning

 - Non-stick Cooking Spray

 - 2 Avocados diced

-- Shredded cheddar cheese divided
+- 1/2 cup Shredded cheddar cheese divided

-- Sour Cream
+- 1/2 cup Sour Cream divided

 - While grill is preheating rinse the chicken breast and pat dry with paper towel.
-Sprinkle 1 packet of taco seasoning mix over the 3 chicken breast and rub in well.
+Pour grape seed oil over chicken breast.
+Sprinkle taco seasoning mix over the chicken breast and rub well.

-- During the last 3-5 minutes of cooking place the crunch corn taco shells on the grill to heat them.
+- During the last 3-5 minutes of cooking place the hard corn taco shells on the grill to heat them.

 - Assemble tacos in the following order: chopped lettuce, chopped chicken, shredded cheddar cheese, diced avocado, and sour cream.